cardflopper/cardflopper.github.io/colossal-arena.md

 ### Playing a Spectator Card

 When you play a spectator card, place it in the current combat row in the same column as any surviving creature of your choice (as if the spectator card were a combat card depicting that creature.)
 However, playing a spectator card cannot activate a creature’s special power.
 In fact, a combat card that is played on a spectator card cannot activate a creature’s special power either!

-Example: Scott plays a spectator on the Magus, covering up its current combat card.
+> _**Example**: Scott plays a spectator on the Magus, covering up its current combat card.
 On the next turn, Will (who is the Magus’s backer) plays a Magus combat card on the Magus, covering up the spectator.
-Because the Magus combat card was used to cover a spectator, Will cannot activate the Magus’ special power!
+Because the Magus combat card was used to cover a spectator, Will cannot activate the Magus’ special power!_

 ### Playing a Referee Card